 Want to Register?

 Ready to sign-up?
-Registration for Foundations is handled through the University's Seminar website.
+Registration for Foundations is handled through the University's Sprout website.

 Session 1: in-seat meeting

 - Set the foundation for online/hybrid course design and delivery